RedisAI/RedisAI/docs/commands.md

 * **LOAD**: denotes the beginning of the input tensors keys' list, followed by the number of keys, and one or more key names
 * **PERSIST**: denotes the beginning of the output tensors keys' list, followed by the number of keys, and one or more key names
-* **ROUTING**: denotes the a key name or a tag that will assist in routing the dag execution command to the right shard.
+* **ROUTING**: denotes a key to be used in the DAG or a tag that will assist in routing the dag execution command to the right shard.
 Redis will verify that all potential key accesses are done to within the target shard.

 _While each of the LOAD, PERSIST and ROUTING sections are optional (and may appear at most once in the command), the command must contain **at least one** of these 3 keywords._
 * **TIMEOUT**: an optional argument, denotes the time (in ms) after which the client is unblocked and a `TIMEDOUT` string is returned